micmejia/bible-dump/AMPC/Mark/Mark 8.md

-And [when I broke] the seven loaves for the 4,000, how many [[^f]large provision] baskets full of broken pieces did you take up?
+And [when I broke] the seven loaves for the 4,000, how many [large provision] baskets full of broken pieces did you take up?
 And they said to Him, Seven.